-Chart 4 (on the next page) shows that the 2020 Q1-Q3 and 2019 rate of Public Trust complaint files per Member is lower than the 2018 rate.
-However, there may be further changes to the substantiated complaint rate as some Q1-Q3 2020 files remain under investigation or are not yet concluded.
+Chart 4 (on the next page) shows the rates of Public Trust complaint files per police officer and substantiated Public Trust complaints per police officer from 2016 to Q1-Q2 2021.
+There may be further changes to the substantiated complaint rate as some 2020 files remain under investigation or are not yet concluded.